 - 1.1 Members will be aware that, at its meeting on 25 January 2008, the Broads Authority adopted a set of principles and processes for the appointment of members to the Navigation Committee from June 2008 onwards. - 1.2 The Authority agreed that the principles of merit, independent scrutiny, equal opportunities, probity, openness and transparency, and proportionality should guide the process. - 1.3 At its meeting on 20 September 2013, the Authority agreed to invite Mr John Edmonds to chair the Selection Panel again, that the term for the 2015 appointments be for four years until March 2019, and that the maximum aggregated term for co-opted members would be eight years.
+This followed the Navigation Committee's support for the process and terms of appointment when it was consulted on 5 September 2013.
 This report sets out how this process has been implemented, and provides the recommendations of the Selection Panel.